-Photocopiers are available if they are not already in use by Guilford students or faculty members.
+Photocopiers are available for guests conducting research if they are not already in use by Guilford students or faculty members.
 All copiers are operated by card swipe and those without a Guilford ID pay cash at the main desk ($0.10 per page).
 Visitors and guests doing extensive copying will be expected to step aside to allow access to Guilford students, faculty, or staff.

 Private tutors working with current Guilford College students must be accompanied by their Guilford student at all times while in the Library, and may not use the building as a meeting space to work with outside clients.

 Guests may use materials within the library.
 Borrowing privileges for the print book collection are available for members of TALA.
 Note: All residents of North Carolina have access to the resources of NC LIVE through their public libraries for array of electronic resources.

 Interlibrary Loan service is available only to current Guilford students, faculty, and staff.